 The GEL-Pulse 13 features an engineered jacquard mesh upper to make it breathable, comfortable, and lightweight.
 It has a restructured AMPLIFOAM cushioning, a foam technology, which offers soft yet durable cushioning.
 Underneath the heel is the GEL technology, designed to reduce impact, increase shock absorption, and create smooth transitions.

 ASICS GEL-Contend 7 is one of the most beloved affordable running shoes suited for new and more experienced runners.
-If you are a heel striker, you will love the 10 mm heel-to-toe drop on this shoe.
+You will love the 10 mm heel-to-toe drop on this shoe if you are a heel striker.
 It is a well-made running shoe with a soft and breathable lining and rich fabric padding around the heel.
 The footbed has an Ortholite insole, a durable sockliner that helps secure the foot and provides a supportive fit.

 The lacing system of the GEL-Contend 7 looks traditional but functions better than some budget running shoes.
 It has a breathable mesh upper, which feels more premium and lightweight.
 The midsole is AMPLIFOAM and offers a soft yet durable cushion.
 And underneath the heel is the Rearfoot GEL technology, which reduces shock from the ground and helps with smooth transitions.
 The outsole of the GEL-Contend 7 also has a GUIDANCE LINE system, which guides the foot through its proper position even when the runner fatigues.

-Nike Winflo 8 is an affordable running shoe with the best value for money in the Nike lineup, and arguably the best affordable running shoe on this list.
-It has the technologies found in high-end shoes with a premium design that will make it hard to believe it costs $90 only.
+Nike Winflo 9 is an affordable running shoe with great value for money in the Nike lineup.
+It has the technologies found in high-end shoes with a slightly upscale design making it hard to believe it costs $90 only.

-The Winflo 8 has a Zoom Air unit on the forefoot, a responsive technology, which helps cushion the impact and pressure on the ball of the foot and toes.
+The Winflo 9 has a Zoom Air unit on the forefoot, a responsive technology, which helps cushion the impact and pressure on the ball of the foot and toes.
 Working together with this technology is the Cushlon foam, a soft and responsive material, which adds springiness to your stride.
 This new model has a full-length Nike Dot Weld Air unit, which adds support and responsiveness from heel to toe.

-It feels more breathable than its predecessor, with a more supportive upper thanks to the new Flywire cables, a delightful addition to this latest iteration.
-The cushioning under the heel and support around the ankle are excellent, even better than some more expensive running shoes.
-However, its previous model, the Winflo 7, may have a roomier toe box than the Winflo 8.
+It feels more breathable than its predecessor, with a more supportive upper.
+The cushioning under the heel and support around the ankle is excellent, even better than some more expensive running shoes.
+However, this running shoe is only comfortable for short runs.Shop On Nike

 Some runners consider Nike Revolution 6 as the best budget running shoe.
 It is $25 cheaper than the Winflo 8, with plenty of choices for sustainable materials, with a purpose to help change the future by protecting our planet.
 Each Nike shoe labeled “Sustainable Materials” has at least 20% of recycled content by weight.
 It’s the brand’s move toward zero carbon and zero waste, starting with this new model, where you’ll mostly see the recycled content on the upper, especially the laces.